Things to know about the shooting at the Kansas City Chiefs' Super Bowl celebration

 Here’s what we know:

 Radio station KKFI said via Facebook that Lisa Lopez-Galvan, the host of "Taste of Tejano," was killed.
-Lopez-Galvan, whose DJ name was "Lisa G," was an extrovert and devoted mother of two from a prominent Latino family in the area, said Rosa Izurieta and Martha Ramirez, two childhood friends who worked with her at a staffing company.
+Lopez-Galvan, whose DJ name was "Lisa G," was an extrovert and devoted mother, said Rosa Izurieta and Martha Ramirez, two childhood friends who worked with her at a staffing company.
 Izurieta said Lopez-Galvan attended the parade with her husband and her adult son, a loyal Kansas City sports fan who also was shot.

-Lopez-Galvan also played at weddings, quinceañeras and an American Legion bar and grill, mixing Tejano, Mexican and Spanish music with R&B and hip hop.
-Izurieta and Ramirez said Lopez-Galvan’s family is active in the Latino community and her father founded the city’s first mariachi group, Mariachi Mexico, in the 1980s.
+Lopez-Galvan played at weddings, quinceañeras and at an American Legion bar and grill, mixing Tejano, Mexican and Spanish music with R&B and hip hop.
+Izurieta and Ramirez said Lopez-Galvan’s family is active in the Latino community, and her father founded the city’s first mariachi group, Mariachi Mexico, in the 1980s.

+Eleven children were taken to a children’s hospital, nine of them with gunshot wounds, an official said.
+Three children were still being treated Thursday and all were expected to recover.

-Of the eight gunshot victims taken to one hospital on Wednesday, officials said two were still in critical condition on Thursday morning and five had been discharged.
-The hospital was treating four people who had been injured in the chaos after the shooting, and three of them had been discharged.
-An official at a second hospital said Thursday that one gunshot victim there remains in critical condition and four people injured in the aftermath of the shooting were treated and released.
+Eight gunshot victims were taken to another hospital Wednesday.
+Officials there said two were in critical condition Thursday and five had been discharged.
+Three of four people injured in the chaos after the shooting had been discharged.

-At a children’s hospital, an official said Thursday that nine of the 12 patients they received from the celebration have been released.
-Of the 11 children they treated between 6 and 15, nine of them had gunshot wounds.
-All were expected to recover.
+One gunshot victim was in critical condition at a third hospital Thursday, an official said.
+Four people injured after the shooting were treated there and released.

 Hank Hunter, a sophomore at a Kansas high school, and a friend ran when people started hitting the ground.
 After his friend got hurt jumping a barricade, a guard ushered him into Union Station, where Chiefs Coach Andy Reid consoled the teen.

-Chiefs offensive lineman Trey Smith shared his WWE title belt to help calm a young boy in the aftermath of the shooting.
+Chiefs offensive lineman Trey Smith shared his WWE title belt to help calm a young boy.
 Smith, who sported the belt during the celebration, noticed the frightened boy, who was with his father.
 He told Good Morning America that he and long snapper James Winchester were among those sheltering in a closet and that Winchester “was very instrumental in keeping people calm.”

 Gene Hamilton, 61, of Wichita, Kansas, said he was sitting in the area when he heard what sounded like a lot of fireworks and everyone was running.
-He made plans with another person to kneel behind a stone wall if needed.
 Hamilton said he found it unnerving that the upbeat rally music continued amid the confusion.

-Manuel Vigil, 43, said he heard shots that sounded like fireworks as he posed for pics with a group near where the band had played.
+Manuel Vigil, 43, said he heard shots that sounded like fireworks as he posed for pictures with a group near where a band had played.
 It was so shocking that no one ran at first, he said.

-Two members of the crowd could be seen in a video tackling a person.
-Trey Filter of Wichita, Kansas, said in an interview with ABC’s “Good Morning America,” that he saw someone being chased and took action.
-He and another man kept the person pinned down until officers arrived.
-It wasn’t immediately clear if the person he held down was involved in the shooting, but Filter’s wife, Casey, saw a gun nearby and picked it up.

-Kansas City Police Chief Stacey Graves said three people, including two juveniles, were initially detained and several firearms were recovered.
+Graves said three people, including two juveniles, were initially detained and that several firearms were recovered.
 Later, a department spokesperson said one person was released and only two teenagers remained in custody.

-Police are working to determine whether other people were involved, she said, calling it “a very active investigation.”
-Police did not release details about those who were detained, the weapons seized or a possible motive.
+Police did not release details about those who were detained or the weapons seized.
+Graves said police are working to determine whether other people were involved.

-Investigators were asking witnesses, people with cellphone footage and victims of the violence to call a dedicated hotline.
-It’s not clear how the shooting unfolded or how many people fired guns, but Graves said the shooting mostly happened on the west side of Union Station and not at more than one location as initial reports indicated.
+Investigators urged witnesses, people with cellphone footage and victims of the violence to call a dedicated hotline.

-Graves thanked people at the event who “acted bravely” alongside law enforcement, noting that people helped each other and even physically stopped one person who was believed to be involved.
-A video showed two people chase and tackle a person, holding them down until two police officers arrived.

-The gun violence at Wednesday's parade is the latest at a sports celebration in the U.S. to be marred by gun violence, following a shooting that wounded several people last year in Denver after the Nuggets' NBA championship, and gunfire last year at a parking lot near the Texas Rangers' World Series championship parade.
+Wednesday's shooting is the latest at a sports celebration in the U.S. A shooting wounded several people last year in Denver after the Nuggets' NBA championship.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.